 At intermediate ecliptic latitudes there will be a break in the visibility windows, although this may be small.
 When the instrument +Z-axis crosses celestial north there will be a discontinuity in the PA value.
 Observers should take care of this when defining chopper avoidance angles for sources that are close to +60 degrees ecliptic latitude.
 A practical example of this is shown for PACS in Figure 10.4 for an object at an ecliptic latitude of 59.5 degrees, close to the point at which there is continuous visibility, but where there is are still two annual visibility windows with a short gap between them.
-PA=000 degrees is shown (the horizontal position), along with the plotted positions of the PACS imaging detectors for 2008 March 31st (start of visibility window) PA=127.4 degrees, 2008 June 15th (mid-window) PA=054.6 degrees, 2008 September 10th (end of visibility window) PA=333.7 degrees.
+PA=000 degrees is shown (the horizontal position), along with the plotted positions of the PACS imaging detectors for 2008 March 31st (start of visibility window) PA=127.4 degrees, 2008 June 15th (mid-window) PA=054.6 degrees, 2008 September 10th (end of visibility window) PA=333.7 degrees [Note that this example was prepared with an old proposal for the Herschel launch date, but the situation is valid for the real launch date, showing how the position of the detectors rotates with time].